Passive defect driven morphogenesis in nematic membranes

 In addition, Eq.~\eqref{eq:4} shows that the minimal phase corresponds to $\psi=0$, even when the Frank constants $k_1\!=\!k_3$ are equal.
 The selection mechanism for the phase arises from the coupling between the director field and the extrinsic curvature, which tend to align the director field with the minimal principal curvature \cite{napoli2012extrinsic}.
 In the case of conical surfaces, the aster is favoured because it features only splay distortions, and vanishing twist and bend distortions.
 Furthermore, the total Frank free-energy for the aster decreases as the height of the cone increases, leading to the spontaneous out-of-plane deformation of a surface.
 This is balanced by the increased curvature and area of the surface.
-The threshold for a flat disc with an aster topological defect to become unstable is set when its energy (i.e. $2\pi k_1 \log(1/\Delta)+\sigma \pi(1-\Delta^2)$) equals the energy \eqref{eq:4} for $\psi=0$, that is when
+The threshold for a flat disc with an aster topological defect to become unstable is set when its energy (i.e. $2\pi k/3 \log(1/\Delta)+\sigma \pi(1-\Delta^2)$) equals the energy \eqref{eq:4} for $\psi=0$, that is when

 shown with the magenta line, Fig.~\ref{fig:f1}b.
-This condition equals the existence condition of conical shapes.
+This condition equals the existence condition of conical shapes for $\sigma=0$, Sec.~1.3 in \cite{supp_mater}.
 A similar approach is used with varying elastic coefficients and defect phase to generate the green line in Fig.~\ref{fig:f1}c.

 According to Eq.~\ref{eq:3}, the height of the surface is also controlled by the phase of the defect.
 For equal Frank constants, the existence condition for conical shapes can be satisfied when $\psi<\pi/4$.
 Beyond this point, the increased energy associated with twist and bend distortions of the director field on a conical surface is too great and a flat surface is favoured.
 To further explore this effect, we numerically studied the equilibrium shapes of surfaces with a prescribed uniform phase, $\psi$, and a varying ratio of bend and splay elastic constants, $k_1/(k_1+k_3)$, Fig.~\ref{fig:f1}c.
 In general, we find that vortices cannot deform a surface.
 In most cases, the aster generates the maximal out-of-plane deformation, except when $k_3\gg k_1$ and the maximal deformation occurs near $\psi\sim\pi/8$, see Fig.~\ref{fig:f1}e.
 This result is also predicted by the conical surface approximation, which is given by the green line in Fig.~\ref{fig:f1}c.